 - To provide systematic phonics teaching that enables children to read rapidly.

 - To give children opportunities to apply what they have learned across the Curriculum.

 Children in Key stage 1 receive phonics on a daily basis for 45 minutes.
 We use Read, write inc as our main scheme for teaching systematic phonics but we also support our teaching with other resources to enable our children to make rapid progress such as letters and sounds and Teach your monster to read.
 Lessons are fast paced, give lots of praise and reinforcement to learners and teachers ensure that all children actively participate in the lesson.

-Children will be assessed every half term by Mrs Riley.
+Children will be assessed every half term by Miss Latimer.
 The assessment will confirm how many sounds the children have learned and if the children can apply their knowledge to blend real and nonsense words.
 This data will be used to assess the phase at which each child is secure and groups are arranged accordingly.
 Phonics meetings are held regularly so children’s progress is discussed and children who are causing concern are recognised early.
 Children will move between phonics groups to ensure optimum progress is achieved.

 In Year 1, children sit a National phonics screening check set by the Government where they are required to read 32 out of 40 words correctly in order to pass the test.
 Our regular assessment enables us to track children to ensure that they achieve the best score that they are capable of.
 One to one phonic booster is given to children who are struggling to meet the required target.

 We are very talented writers at our school!

 Our writing is taught in a structured way which is routinely taught across the school.

 Each writing unit follows this routine:-

 - Familiarisation and Talk for Writing (Exposure to many samples of a writing genre)